PennockTech/self-build-tools/README.md

-I use a wrapper `dns_cache_warm_home` which puts some `.home.arpa` hostnames into the `DNS_CACHE_EXTRA_RESOLVE` environment variable and invokes `dns_cache_warm` with `--progress` and the IP addresses of the DNS resolvers on my home LAN.
+I use a wrapper `dns_cache_warm_home` which puts some `.home.arpa` hostnames into the `DNS_CACHE_EXTRA_RESOLVE` environment variable and invokes `dns_cache_warm` with `--progress --time-resolvers` and the IP addresses of the DNS resolvers on my home LAN.
 The extra hostnames are not in the committed file because that is shared beyond my home network.